 2. Reducing Food Loss and Waste

-Enormous amounts of food are wasted daily throughout the food chain and that involves not only the food and its nutrients, but also resources, such as the land, water, energy and agricultural inputs necessary to producing this food.
-FFAR supports research to better understand and evaluate food system interactions, develop technological and non-technological innovations to prevent and reduce food loss and waste and find alternative uses for food waste.
+Enormous amounts of food are wasted daily throughout the food chain, and that involves not only the food and its nutrients but also resources, such as the land, water, energy and agricultural inputs necessary to produce this food.
+We support research to better understand and evaluate food system interactions, develop technological and non-technological innovations to prevent and reduce food loss and waste and find alternative uses for food waste.

 Connection to the SDG Goal 12